Is Zanzibar a country or a part of Tanzania?

 If you’re traveling to Zanzibar, here’s what you need to know:

-• You’re still in Tanzania—no need for a separate passport stamp if you’re coming from the mainland.
+• ✅ You’re still in Tanzania—no need for a separate passport stamp if you’re coming from the mainland, even if you’ve booked Serengeti safari packages or private safari Tanzania tours.

-• 💳 Same currency: Tanzanian Shilling (TZS), though US Dollars are widely accepted.
+• 💳 Same currency: Tanzanian Shilling (TZS), though US Dollars are widely accepted, especially in luxury Tanzania safari packages and island resorts.

-• 🕌 Islam is the dominant religion, so modest dress and cultural sensitivity are appreciated.
+• 🕌 Islam is the dominant religion, so modest dress and cultural sensitivity are appreciated during your Zanzibar holidays.

 🇹🇿 Summary: Is Zanzibar a Country?